technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 01/Lab01.md

-# Lab 01: Creating and using Copilot from Copilot Studio for managing a Real Estate Application
+# Lab 01: Creating and using an agent from Copilot Studio for managing a Real Estate Application

 **Lab Duration** – 120 minutes